 Messrs.
 Quernemoen, Geyer, Jensen and McDaniel currently serve on our compensation and stock option committee.
 Messrs.
 Quernemoen, Geyer and Jensen are executive officers and employee directors of Entegris, Empak and Fluoroware.
 Mr. Quernemoen received a promissory note from Fluoroware for \$4,138,379 as consideration for the redemption of 68,950 shares of Fluoroware common stock.
 This promissory note bears interest at a rate of 8% per annum and is payable in equal monthly installments over a 15 year period.
-Prior to the formation of our compensation and stock option committee on August 9, 1999, all decisions regarding executive compensation were made by the full board of directors.
-No interlocking relationships exist between the board of directors or the compensation and stock option committee and the board of directors or compensation committee of any other company, nor has any interlocking relationship existed in the past.
+Prior to the formation of our compensation and stock option committee on August 9, 1999, all decisions regarding executive compensation were made by the full board of directors or the compensation and stock option committee and the board of directors or compensation and stock option committee and the board of directors or compensation committee of any other company, nor has any interlocking relationship existed in the past.